0xmoei/sonaric-node/README.md

  1- You need to run the following command in your local machine like your Windows and **NOT in your VPS**

- 2- You can use WSL or Putty to run this command
+ 2- You need to install WSL ubuntu (Linux terminal) on your Windows -- [How To Intall WSL Ubuntu on Windows](https://github.com/0xmoei/Install-Linux-on-Windows)

  3- Before run the command, Replace `user` with your VPS username (usually it's `root`) and `your-vps-ip` with your VPS IP address